 How do I use Sequences on Vome?

 Sequences are used to manage a step by step process.
-Although it can be used for project management or managing tasks, it is often used for volunteer onboarding.
-You can completely customize the steps of a sequence, assign it to volunteers and easily keep track of which steps they have completed.
+Although it can be used for project management or managing tasks, it is often used for onboarding new applicants.
+You can completely customize the steps of a sequence, assign profiles and easily keep track of which steps they have completed.

-Are volunteers able to see they have been assigned to a sequence?
+Are assigned profiles able to see they have been assigned to a sequence?

 Up to you!
 You can either make the sequence:

-2. Volunteer-accessible: the volunteer will be notified that they have been assigned to a sequence and can view their status
+1. Visible to admins only: People will not be notified that they have been assigned to a sequence and they will not be able to see the sequence from their profile.

-Please note that we only show volunteers their assigned sequences if they are active or paused (not when they are inactive or finished)
+Please note that we only show Vome Users their assigned sequences if they are active or paused (i.e., not when they are inactive or finished)

-Can I add a volunteer to multiple sequences?
+Can I add a profile to multiple sequences?

 Absolutely!
 There is no limit to the number of sequences you can add volunteers to.